DavisPL/latex-template/README.md

 # latex-template

-A LaTeX template repository with batteries included: cleaner builds, spellchecking, BibTeX checks, and summary statistics.
+A LaTeX template repository which provides cleaner builds, spellchecking, BibTeX checks, and summary statistics.

 ## To use